googleads/googleads-python-lib/README.md

 authentication and create SOAP web service clients.
 It also contains example code to help you get started integrating with our APIs.

 > **The Google AdWords API will [sunset on April 27, 2022](https://ads-developers.googleblog.com/2021/04/upgrade-to-google-ads-api-from-adwords.html).
 > Upgrade to the [Google Ads API](https://developers.google.com/google-ads/api/docs/client-libs).**

-**NOTE**: As of v20.0.0 this library is _not_ compatible with Python versions less than Python 3.6.
-Also `suds` is no longer supported in this library, `zeep` is now the only supported SOAP client.

 ## Getting started
 1. Download and install the library